-Harry and Meghan, who have been notoriously private about their relationship, may also opt for a low-key affair, just as Duchess of Cornwall did when they married in 2005.
+Harry and Meghan, who have been notoriously private about their relationship, may also opt for a low-key affair, just as Prince Charles and the Duchess of Cornwall did when they married in 2005.
 Royal weddings tend to be held at Westminster Abbey or St Paul's Cathedral but Camilla, a divorcée, and the Prince of Wales chose to marry at Windsor Guildhall.
 Queen Elizabeth and Prince Philip did not attend the vows, but did go to the service of blessing at St George's Chapel in Windsor Castle and also threw a reception for the newlyweds at Windsor Castle.

 The Queen's grandson, a romantic at heart, may go down the sentimental route and choose to marry in St Paul's where his late mother Diana, Princess of Wales said "I do".
 The Prince was incredibly close to his mother, and marrying at the same church would be a fitting tribute.

 In the meantime, royal romantics are looking forward to Meghan and Harry's appearance at Pippa Middleton's wedding on May 20.
 The Duchess of Cambridge's little sister is to marry James Matthews at 13th century St Mark's Church in Englefield, England before guests head to the Middleton family home in Bucklebury, seven miles away, for the reception.